Benjamin Kent: American Revolution

 In response, Adams assured Kent that the "'Declarations in Words' of What is every day manifested in Deeds of the most determined Nature" was forthcoming.

 On August 4, 1776, Kent wrote Samuel Adams, "It is GOD's doing the bringing about his truly astonishing and unparalled'd union the declaration of Independence."

 The loyalist Sampson Salter Blowers married Kent's daughter Elizabeth.
 When the Revolutionary War began, as Attorney General, Kent was forced to briefly to hold his son-in-law Blowers in jail for being a loyalist.
 In 1782, Kent's daughter Elizabeth fell ill in New York and he petitioned to have her return to Boston.
 The petition was refused and she departed for Nova Scotia.

 Governor Thomas Cushing sent Kent to Halifax to retrieve the probate records for Suffolk County, Massachusetts after the Revolution in 1784.
 The records had been taken by the son of Edward Winslow (scholar) and given to the loyalist judge Foster Hutchinson, who had left Boston on the eve of the Revolution (1776).
 Nova Scotia Governor John Parr facilitated the negotiations with Foster, which led to Cushing returning to Massachusetts with the legal documents.

 Personal life

-Kent was the son of Joseph Kent of Charlestown, and was baptised in June 1708 at First Parish in Cambridge.
-In 1740 he married Elizabeth Watts in Chelsea, Massachusetts, with whom he had three daughters, Elizabeth, Ann, and Sally.
+Kent was the son of Joseph Kent of Charlestown, Massachusetts, and was baptised in June 1708 at First Parish in Cambridge.
+In 1740 he married Elizabeth Watts in Chelsea, with whom he had three daughters, Elizabeth, Ann, and Sally.
 His daughter Sally married Sampson Salter Blowers, who was a loyalist.

 When Blowers departed for Halifax after the Revolution, he was joined by Kent's wife and daughters.
 Kent, at age 78, rejoined them in 1785.
 He died there three years later and is buried in the Old Burying Ground.